 There are concrete ways to make physical and digital spaces more conducive to concentration.
 But resisting the urge to glance at our phones, refresh our feeds, and drift away from the present can be more challenging.
 Experiment until you find what works best for you and be gentle with yourself when your attention goes astray.
 Useful things to keep in mind:

 - If you’re in a meeting, just be in that meeting.
-Multitasking isn’t good for you.
+Multitasking isn’t good for you, especially if you're trying to learn how to stay focused.
 Sometimes I try to convince myself that I can complete more automated, administrative tasks while also in meetings, but it’s not true.
 Multitasking can harm our work and effort; it impacts our memories, slows us down, and decreases our productivity.

 - Commit to respecting the time of others.
 When we’re in person, our minds may wander, but being online makes it even easier to tune out.
 Showing up all of the way and practicing active listening is one way to demonstrate respect for your colleagues.

 - Find an accountability partner.
-If you have a colleague you trust enough, start a conversation about your struggles focusing (when you’re not in a meeting, of course) and find out what helps them.
+If you have a colleague you trust enough, start a conversation about your struggles with learning how to focus (when you’re not in a meeting, of course) and find out what helps them.
 Talking about my behaviors and learning that I’m really not alone helps me stay aware of my wandering mind and challenges me to keep trying to do better.

 - A little mindfulness goes a long way.
 Find a contemplative practice that works for you and see how your ability to be present in meetings and other work shifts.
 Minding my breath always helps me settle back into the current moment.